 Proofreaders act as the last line of defence before a book is published.
 They scour the text for any errors in grammar, spelling, or sentence structure.
 Many Book Proofreaders for hire also check the book’s formatting to make sure it meets industry standards.
 In other words, they let an author or publisher know if a book is ready to go to press.

-Proofreaders are sometimes looked down upon because they charge the least amount for their editing services.
+Proofreaders are sometimes looked down upon because they charge the least amount for their book editing services.
 However, it’s important to remember that they also spend less time on each manuscript than any other type of editor.
 Either way, it’s a fair trade-off.
 Most of the authors do not go behind human proofreaders as there is much reliable proofreading softwares available on the internet such as Grammarly or ProWritingAid.
 But a Professional Book Proofreader should always be the number one option of a successful book writing and publishing project.